unitedstates/congressional-record/README.md

 # Congressional Record

-A parser for the Congressional Record.
+This tool uses the Sunlight Foundation's [Capitol Words](https://github.com/sunlightlabs/Capitol-Words) parser to markup the Congressional record in xml.

 ---

 ## Supported sources

+Find files by date or download them from [FDsys](http://www.gpo.gov/fdsys/browse/collection.action?collectionCode=CREC).

 Currently only the GPO HTML packages are supported.

-Find files by date or download them from FDsys.

-Urls look like this:
+FDsys urls look like this:
 <http://www.gpo.gov/fdsys/pkg/CREC-2014-01-21.zip>
 Download your own files and find `html` folder containing the pages of the day's record.

 Be aware that there is a usage limit on the FDsys download per day.
 If you exceed the limit, your ip will be blocked from downloading for a period of time.